 Veteran’s Tuition Benefits at MMA

-Effective July 1, 2015, an individual with Chapter 33 benefits who is a “covered individual” as defined in 38 U.S.C. § 3679(c)* will be assessed in-state tuition rates at Maine Maritime Academy.
-Further, once the in-state tuition rate is applied to the eligible individual, it shall remain in effect until the individual completes their academic program, even after GI Bill benefits have been exhausted, transferred, or are otherwise expired.
+Effective July 1, 2017, an individual who is a “covered individual” as defined in 38 U.S.C. § 3679(c)* will be assessed in-state tuition rates at Maine Maritime Academy.
+Further, once the in-state tuition rate is applied to the eligible individual, it shall remain in effect until the individual completes their academic program, even after GI Bill® benefits have been exhausted, transferred, or are otherwise expired.

-Please contact the Registrar’s Office at 207-326-2441 or email@example.com for information regarding necessary documentation to confirm your status as a “covered individual”, a Veteran, or an active duty service member, to apply for Yellow Ribbon Program benefits, or if there are additional questions.
+Please contact the Business Office at 207-326-2236 or email@example.com for information regarding necessary documentation to confirm your status as a “covered individual”, a veteran, or an active duty service member, to apply for Yellow Ribbon Program benefits, or if there are additional questions.

 Yellow Ribbon Program Participation

-MMA has 5 scholarships for non-Maine resident students who have had 100% of benefits transferred to them from a spouse or parent Veteran that has been discharged for more than 3 years prior to the first date of the Dependent’s enrollment at MMA.
-These are offered on a first come, first served basis and provide an additional scholarship equivalent to the difference between the In State tuition rate and the spouse’s or dependent’s Out of State or Regional Tuition rate after the Yellow Ribbon Program payment has been received by MMA for that student. http://www.benefits.va.gov/gibill/yellow_ribbon.asp
+MMA has 12 scholarships for non-Maine resident students who have had 100% of benefits transferred to them from a spouse or parent veteran that has been discharged for more than 3 years prior to the first date of the dependent’s enrollment at MMA.
+These are offered on a first come, first served basis and provide an additional scholarship equivalent to the difference between the in-state tuition rate and the spouse’s or dependent’s out-of-state or regional tuition rate after the Yellow Ribbon Program payment has been received by MMA for that student. http://www.benefits.va.gov/gibill/yellow_ribbon.asp

 Veteran’s Dependent Waiver